Nansess/SimplePS5/README.md

 # Simple (PS5 PRX)

 A basic PS5 PRX (PlayStation Relocatable eXecutable) that provides functions for printing messages, adding numbers, and calculating square numbers.
-This Has No Use And Isnt Game Injected theres no use to this except to hold it on github so im able to clone it when i need it
+The sole purpose of this PRX is to be stored on GitHub so it can be cloned when needed.
 ## Introduction

 This is a simple console utility implemented as a PS5 PRX (PlayStation Relocatable eXecutable) using C++.
 It includes several functions to demonstrate basic programming concepts.
 The utility is designed to be used within a PS5 development environment. (but code isnt usable)